Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 **Business impact:** Recognises the broader business context and strategically aligns actions to support organisational goals.

-**Communication:** Effectively listens, understands, and conveys messages in a way that is appropriate to the audience - including verbal, written, use of diagrammes.
+**Communication:** Effectively listens, understands, and conveys messages in a way that is appropriate to the audience - including verbal, written, use of diagrams.
 Uses a range of techniques to influence and make persuasive arguments.
 Adopts a patient, empathic style, avoids jargon, and checks for understanding in others.

 **Team work:** Collaborates effectively across the organisation.